TeamIlluminati/G1ANT/Chingari addon Web/Commands/Chingaridownload.md

 # Sequence of Operation

 1.The website launches in the defined web browser defined by the user.
-2. The download is then prompted which occurs in an android phone
+2.The download is then prompted which occurs in an android phone.

 ## Example